abbluiz/abbluiz.com/_i18n/en/_posts/2020-03-15-hello-world-in-5-different-languages.markdown

 license-name: Creative Commons Attribution 4.0 International License
 ---

 Humans and computers use language to communicate with the world.
-You can use spoken languages to communicate with other humans, such as Portuguese, or English.
-Computers also talk with each other using various types of languages.
+Spoken languages such as Portuguese and English are used as a means of communication between humans.
+Computers also communicate with each other using various types of languages.
 These languages can take the form of protocols, binary signals, among other things.
 But when humans want to communicate with machines?
 That's when a programming language comes to place.

 Programming languages are the best way humans can communicate with computers, because it's a middle ground between spoken languages and computer instructions.
 However, there's a catch: generally speaking, computers do not understand programming languages by themselves.
 They need an interpreter or compiler that transforms the language into something easier for them to process, such as zeroes and ones: their native tongue, if you will.

-When programmers start learning a new language, their first "words" are generally used to accomplish something very simple: to tell the computer to display "Hello, World!" to the screen.
-Let us see how we can do that in 5 different programming languages, and as a bonus, display "Hello, World!" in 5 different human spoken languages as well.
+Traditionally, when programmers start learning a new language, their first "words" are generally used to accomplish something very simple: to tell the computer to display "Hello, World!" to the screen.
+Let us see how we can do that in 5 different programming languages, and as a bonus, display "Hello, World!" in 5 different spoken languages as well.

 * ["Hello, World!" in C](#c)
 * ["Hello, World!" in Bash](#bash)